Blog

 You'll sometimes see it written as "IT Service Management" or simply "service management" in enterprise contexts.
 The meaning stays the same regardless of how it's abbreviated.

-Why IT Service Management Matters
+Why does IT Service Management matter in 2026?

 When a critical system goes down at 2 AM, a mature ITSM practice means the on-call team knows exactly who to contact, what steps to follow, and how to communicate with affected users.
 There's no scrambling to figure out who owns what.